 Tax-loss harvesting is a way to minimize the tax impact of capital gains.
 Since robo-advisors are run by algorithms, the programs can easily identify assets with unrealized losses and sell them.
 Then the losses can be used to offset the taxable gains, and reduce overall tax payments.

 Robo-advisor tax-loss harvesting enables investors to reduce the amount of taxes they pay on their gains.
-Next, the robos will replace the tax-harvested loss with a similar asset, so your asset allocation remains aligned.
+Next, the robos will replace the tax-harvested loss with a similar asset, so your asset allocation remains aligned, while ensuring compliance with the wash sale rule.

 Buying a similar, but not identical asset avoids the wash sale rule, which disallows buying back the same security within 30 days of a sale.